-Gorgeous Lumahai Beach, at the western edge of Hanalei Bay, has starred in countless movies, among them South Pacific, but is too treacherous for swimming.
+The small town of HANALEI itself, set around a magnificent bay, has some low-key apartments for rent, but otherwise little formal accommodation.
+Gorgeous Lumahai Beach, just beyond the western edge of the bay, has starred in countless movies, among them South Pacific, but is far too treacherous for swimming in winter.
 All the roadside beaches from here on, however, are good for snorkelling.
-Just two miles from the start of the Na Pali coast, the Hanalei Colony Resort (t 808/826-6235 or t 1-800/628-3004, w www.hcr.com; $201–300) is Kauai’s most dramatic waterfront property, within a few feet of the pounding surf; all its units have two bedrooms.
 The road finally comes to an end at Kee Beach, perhaps the most delightful spot of all, with safe inshore swimming.

 Despite the rampant resort-building elsewhere on the island, the lush valleys of Kauai’s Na Pali coast remain inviolate – though accessible enough by canoe to sustain large Hawaiian populations, their awesome walls shield them from any attempt to build roads.
 Separated each from the next by knife-edge ridges of rock thousands of feet high but just a few feet thick, they make Kauai one of the world’s great hiking destinations.

 The Kalalau Trail along the shore, which starts alongside Kee Beach, is unforgettable.
 The full eleven-mile trek to Kalalau Valley is arduous and gets progressively more dangerous; in places you have to scramble along a precipitous (and shadeless) wall of crumbly red rock.